 When an employer learns of allegations of wrongdoing, our attorneys focus on helping with the critical process of investigating those claims.
-Our attorneys are sought out to conduct a wide range of significant, and often, complex workplace investigations.
-Conducting workplace investigations is an important process that puts a public or private employer in the best position to understand the facts and then make the appropriate legal judgments.
+Our attorneys are sought after to conduct a wide range of significant, and often, complex workplace investigations.
+Use of our experienced attorneys puts a public or private employer in the best position to understand the facts and then make the appropriate legal judgments.
 We know legal judgements include making informed personnel decisions and litigation defenses.
 Our investigations reflect this knowledge.
 For public employers, we know the importance of due process obligations in conducting workplace investigations.
 We help clients protect their interests through sensitive internal investigations that ensure our clients make the right decisions to meet their legal obligations and mitigate risks.

 What We Do